Why are CPR & First Aid important?

 Where are classes located?

 Classes are located on the University of Maine campus downstairs in Cutler Health Center.
-Enter through the side door along Long Rd.
+Enter through the side door on the Long Road face of the building, behind the bush.

 Which course is right for me?